superbodik/superbodik/README.md

-- 👋 Hi, I’m @superbodik
+- 👋 Hi, I'm @superbodik
-- 👀 I’m interested in ...site creation
+- 👀 I'm interested in ...creating programmes and websites
-- 🌱 I’m currently learning ...java skript
+- 🌱 I am currently learning ...java & C++
+- 🎇 Writing websites in php js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking for a collaboration opportunity in ... gamedev
-- 📫 How to reach me ...
+- 📫 How to contact me ... tg https://t.me/superbodik223.
+Discord super_bodik.

 <!---
 superbodik/superbodik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.